saveljev27/gpt-prompts-nextjs/README.md

 ### Prompt create

-- To create a promt the user must be authorized
+- To create a prompt the user must be authorized

 ![create](/desc/promptsCreate.gif)

 ### Prompt edit/delete

-- Only the creator of the promt can edit or delete it
+- Only the creator of the prompt can edit or delete it

 #### Edit